joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

   print "BoolAcces interface method returns false";
 }
 ```

-Depending on the use case, the need for creating calculated properties or methods returning boolean values becomes moot, and the resulting call site code feels cleaner.

-For the sake of comparison, without this capability, the previous example would need to look something like this.
+For the sake of comparison, without this capability, the previous example might look like this.

 ```php
 interface BoolAcces